rledford/node-express-rest-api-starter/README.md

-<h4>NodeJS, Express, and socket.io REST API Starter</h4>
+<h4>Node, Express, Mongoose, and Passport REST API Starter (with realtime)</h4>
 <p>
-This starter provides the basic files, folders, and npm packages for building a simple REST API.
-Only the user model and routes are implemented, but the code in these files can be used as reference when adding new models, routes, middleware, etc. I referenced <a href='https://github.com/gothinkster/node-express-realworld-example-app' target='_blank'>this project by gothinkster</a> to get started as the code seems to abide by many of the best practices and the file/folder structure makes sense (to me).
+This project contains the basic files, folders, and npm packages for building a simple REST API server that is also capable of providing realtime data to connected clients.
+Only the user model, routes, and realtime namespace are implemented, but the code in these files can be used as a reference when adding new models, routes, middleware, etc. I used <a href='https://github.com/gothinkster/node-express-realworld-example-app' target='_blank'>this project by gothinkster</a> as a guide - the code seems to follow many of the best practices for REST API development, and the project structure makes sense (to me).
 I looked through a lot of REST API boilerplates and didn't really like the way many of the projects were setup.
-I had also been testing a lot of frameworks like <a href='https://loopback.io' target='_blank'>LoopBack</a> and <a href='https://sailsjs.com' target='_blank'>SailsJS</a>, but in the end I just wanted more control and less magic.
+I had also been testing a lot of frameworks like <a href='https://loopback.io' target='_blank'>LoopBack</a> and <a href='https://sailsjs.com' target='_blank'>SailsJS</a> (which are great), but in the end I just wanted more control and less magic.
 </p>
-<h4>Goals</h4>
+<h4>The goals of this project are to...</h4>
 <ul>
-  <li>To have an easy-to-follow file/folder structure</li>
+  <li>have an easy-to-understand and approachable project structure</li>
-  <li>To provide comments that explain what's going on</li>
+  <li>provide documented code that explains what is going on</li>
-  <li>To have basic CRUD operations for the user model</li>
+  <li>demonstrate how to process API requests to make changes to the database</li>
-  <li>To implement a basic authentication and JWT system</li>
+  <li>use a JSON web token system for API requests after a user authenticates with the server</li>
-  <li>To have realtime capabilities using socket.io</li>
+  <li>use the same JSON web token system to authorize socket.io connection requests</li>
-  <li>To secure the realtime connection requests with the JWT system</li>
+  <li>use socket.io to send events when changes occur in the database</li>
-  <li>To automate API testing with <a href='https://mochajs.org/' target='_blank'>MochaJS</a> and <a href='www.chaijs.com' target='_blank'>ChaiJS</a></li>
+  <li>automate API testing with <a href='https://mochajs.org/' target='_blank'>MochaJS</a> and <a href='www.chaijs.com' target='_blank'>ChaiJS</a></li>
-  <li>To use HTTPS (this is not implemented yet)</li>
+  <li>use HTTPS (this is not implemented yet)</li>
 </ul>
-<h4>See How</h4>
+<h4>See how to...</h4>
 <ul>
-  <li>To wire up an Express app</li>
+  <li>wire up an Express app</li>
-  <li>To implement a login system using Passport local strategies</li>
+  <li>implement a login system using Passport local strategies</li>
-  <li>To use middleware to simplify the code within the routes</li>
+  <li>use middleware to simplify the code within the routes</li>
-  <li>To protect API routes using middleware</li>
+  <li>protect API routes using middleware</li>
-  <li>To restrict authenticated user requests based on their roles using middleware</li>
+  <li>restrict authenticated user requests based on their roles using middleware</li>
-  <li>To limit the number of requests a client can make to one or more API endpoints</li>
+  <li>limit the number of requests a client can make to one or more API endpoints</li>
-  <li>To create socket.io namespaces that require users to be authenticated to join</li>
+  <li>create socket.io namespaces that require users to be authenticated to join</li>
-  <li>To use socket.io to send events to connected clients when the database updates a document</li>
+  <li>use socket.io to send events to connected clients when the database updates a document</li>
-  <li>To implement methods and statics for a Mongoose schema</li>
+  <li>implement methods and statics for a Mongoose schema</li>
-  <li>To respond to requests with helpful error messages</li>
+  <li>respond to requests with helpful error messages</li>
-  <li>To automate API testing with MochaJS and ChaiJS</li>
+  <li>automate API testing with MochaJS and ChaiJS</li>
 </ul>
-<h4>Using</h4>
+<h4>Using these packages...</h4>
 <ul>
   <li><a href='https://www.npmjs.com/package/body-parser' target='_blank'>body-parser</a> - parse the request body and makes it available under the req.body property</li>
   <li><a href='https://www.npmjs.com/package/cors' target='_blank'>cors</a> - allow cross origin requests to access the API</li>